-A UNESCO World Heritage Site, Kasubi Tombs in Kampala is the burial grounds of the Buganda kings.
-It is a rich cultural attraction that harbors rich history about the Buganda kings and several traditions about kingship.
+A UNESCO World Heritage Site, Kasubi Tombs in Kampala is the burial ground of the Buganda kings.
+It is a rich cultural attraction that harbors a rich history of the Buganda kings and several traditions about kingship.

 Bulange Building in Kampala houses the Lukiiko which is the parliament of Buganda.
 In the compound of the Bulange building is a small souvenir shop that has been named the “cultural corner”.
 The cultural corner has an array of traditional items that were used back in the day before modernity in the day-to-day lives of the people such as Omweso (board game), Olubugo (Backcloth), https://www.primeugandasafaris.com/jinja-cityLocal Drums, etc.

 The Kabaka’s Palace was the official residence of the king of Buganda.
 The Palace gate is exactly 1 mile from the Bulange gate.
 It is well situated on Mengo Hill which commands 360-degree views over Kampala City.